 We recommend that a record of the time, date and manner of service on the claimant be kept.
 A claimant may deny receipt of the payment schedule or claim receipt after the expiry of 15 business days (or such shorter period provided by contract).
 In this case, the respondent must be able to evidence the date of service.

 What happens if the respondent does not provide a payment schedule?

-> Sue in court or commence any dispute resolution process permitted by the construction contract; and / or
+- Sue in court or commence any dispute resolution process permitted by the construction contract; and / or

-> - Give notice of intention to suspend work;
+- Give notice of intention to suspend work.

-> Please move to the next step on the SA flowchart by selecting either "Full or any part of claimed amount NOT paid by Due Date" or "Full Payment made by Due Date.
+Please move to the next step on the SA flowchart by selecting either "Full or any part of scheduled amount NOT paid by Due Date" or "Full Payment made by Due Date.
 Payment Process under the Act complete" depending on the circumstances.